Lattice Boltzmann model for non-ideal compressible fluid dynamics: Balance equations for a compressible non-ideal fluid

-\ik{where $k$ is the thermal conductivity coefficient.
-All transport coefficients are considered constants below.}
+where $k$ is the thermal conductivity coefficient.
+All transport coefficients are considered constants below.

-\ik{While the bulk energy balance equation \eqref{eq:balance_energy} shall be our primary target equation in the following, we mention several other related forms that are implied by the system \eqref{eq:balance_density}, \eqref{eq:balance_momentum} and \eqref{eq:balance_energy}.
-Denoting $\mathcal{K}=(1/2)\rho u^2$ the flow kinetic energy, and computing its time derivative using the continuity equation \eqref{eq:balance_density} and the momentum balance \eqref{eq:balance_momentum}, we find,
+While the bulk energy balance equation \eqref{eq:balance_energy} is our primary target equation in the following, we mention several other related forms that are implied by the system \eqref{eq:balance_density}, \eqref{eq:balance_momentum}, and \eqref{eq:balance_energy}.
+Denoting by $\mathcal{K}=(1/2) \rho u^2$ the flow kinetic energy, and computing its time derivative using the continuity equation \eqref{eq:balance_density} and the momentum balance \eqref{eq:balance_momentum}, we obtain